 Here's a look at a fully fleshed out product requirements document that we created using Confluence.
 Remember, no two product requirements will be exactly the same.
 Use this example to understand the different elements that should be included in your PRD, but not as the definitive way to do it.

 If you are to take away anything from this blog, understand the “why” – the not “what” – because the “why” will help you explore what is best for your team.
 Here are the benefits and challenges we’ve observed with the one-page dashboard approach:

-1. One page, one source, one problem
+1. One page, one source

 2. Extra agility

 One of the awesome things about using a simple page to collaborate (verses a dedicated requirements management tool) is that you can be agile about your documentation!
 You don’t have to follow the same format every time – do what you need, when you need it, and be agile about it.
 Chop and change as needed.